creoLIFE/FatFree-Helpers/README.md

 FatFree-Helpers
 ===============

-FatFree Helpers to simplify your work ;)
+FatFree Helpers to simplify your work with FatFree Framework ;)

 ### URL Helper